Bride of the Monster: Critical reception

 Writing for Famous Monsters in 1962, Joe Dante, Jr. included Bride of the Monster on his list of the worst horror films of all time.
 Dante declared it as "definitely one of the most inexpensive thrillers ever.
 The sets were cardboard, and the direction card-boring."
 Film critic Glenn Erickson wrote in DVD Talk that "nearly every dialogue exchange is an embarrassment and every camera setup somehow wrong," but noted that Lugosi's performance "is better than okay, rising to the demands of the awful script," and that the film is "too endearing to hate."
 A review by Bruce Eder in AllMovie noted that the film "is ineptly made and it has seams - including mismatched interior and exterior sets and scenery that shakes during the fight scenes," that it has "some of the strangest incidental dialogue that anyone had ever heard," and that "there is a lot to laugh at in the movie, most of it unintentional."
 A review of the film in TV Guide described it as a "masterpiece of involuntary farce," that the "marvelously idiotic dialog keeps things moving along without stopping for breath [or] logic," and that the "final images of poor old decrepit Lugosi struggling in the arms of a motionless rubber octopus are incomparably bathetic."

 Legacy

 In 1986, the film was featured in the syndicated series the Canned Film Festival.

+The making of the film is depicted in the film Ed Wood (1994).

 The late 1990s dream trance track "Alright", by DJ Taucher, sampled a monologue from Bela Lugosi during the interlude of the song.

 In 2005, The Devil's Rejects footage of the film was played in the movie.

 In 2008, a colorized version was released by Legend Films.
 This version was also released on Amazon Video on Demand.

 In 2010, a retrospective on the movie entitled Citizen Wood: Making 'The Bride', Unmaking the Legend was included in the Mystery Science Theater 3000 Volume 19 DVD set as a bonus feature for said episode featuring the movie.
 Horror host Mr. Lobo is among the interviewees of the 27 minute documentary.